Article By: Brett Schacht ‡ Edited By: Leanne Ridgeway

 By the time we get to the epic last track of the album, the immortal “Black Diamond” (named after the brand of makeup the band used for their iconic visages), the listener knows whether he’s in or not.
 KISS has always been a take it or leave it proposition, and the band has always been fine with that arrangement.
 They knew if they had a fan, they had them for life, or at least until disco descended upon us all like the Black Death.
 The arpeggiated chords that open the song are accompanied by Stanley’s already familiar tenor, but once the bombastic architecture of the meat of the song announces itself, drummer Peter Criss unveils his raspy vocal sound and gives yet another cause for celebration and reason to strap in for one last go-around.
 Ace positively showers sparks from his scintillating pentatonic runs, the band engaging in instrumental flourishes that were largely abandoned for simpler, more streamlined arrangements from here on out.

 But even if this was the height of KISS’ artistry (and in many ways, it was), the band’s ability to repackage, replicate, and resell itself to generation after generation has to be acknowledged and appreciated, even if only begrudgingly.
-KISS were more than a rock band.
-To a legion of teenagers – hell, even little kids too innocent to know what the bands was singing about half the time – they were superheroes.
+KISS was more than a rock band.
+To a legion of teenagers – hell, even little kids too innocent to know what the bands were singing about half the time – they were superheroes.
 A group of aliens sent to Earth on a mission to spread the Gospel of Rock ‘N’ Roll and drive their parents crazy.

 Sure, there were bands with more talent, more insight into the human condition, more emotional resonance.
 But more entertaining?
 Not on your life.
-KISS were already the greatest show on Earth, the rest of the world just hadn’t caught up yet.
+KISS was already the greatest show on Earth, the rest of the world just hadn’t caught up yet.
 But from the concrete jungle they sprung up out of, the band quickly became “The Hottest Band In the World”.
 They may have given themselves that title, but you’d be hard-pressed to find a more deserving candidate once the show started.